CLI Tool

 Available environment variables:

-RUNHUMAN_API_KEY- API authentication keyRUNHUMAN_API_URL- API base URLRUNHUMAN_PROJECT_ID- Default project IDRUNHUMAN_NO_COLOR- Disable colored output
+RUNHUMAN_API_KEY- API authentication keyRUNHUMAN_API_URL- API base URLRUNHUMAN_PROJECT- Default project IDRUNHUMAN_ORGANIZATION- Default organization IDRUNHUMAN_DEFAULT_URL- Default test URLRUNHUMAN_DEFAULT_DURATION- Default test duration in minutesRUNHUMAN_DEFAULT_DEVICE_CLASS- Default device class (desktop,mobile, orboth)RUNHUMAN_NO_COLOR- Disable colored output (set to"true")

 3. Project Config